 - [How Checkout works](https://docs.stripe.com/payments/checkout/how-checkout-works.md): Learn how to use Checkout to collect payments.

-Sections mirror how developers think.
-Stripe doesn't organize by internal team or department.
-The H2 headings — Docs, Payment Methods, Checkout, Payments — map to what a developer is trying to accomplish.
+Sections mirror how developers think: Stripe doesn't organize by internal team or department.
+The H2 headings, Docs, Payment Methods, Checkout, Payments, map to what a developer, or a coding agent acting on a developer's behalf, is trying to accomplish.

-An AI agent answering "how do I accept Apple Pay with Stripe?" can jump straight to the right section.
+A coding agent answering "how do I accept Apple Pay with Stripe?" can jump straight to the right section instead of crawling the full docs site to find it.

-This means an AI tool can fetch the linked page and get pure Markdown — no nav bars, no JavaScript, no cookie banners.
+This means an agent can fetch the linked page and get pure Markdown, with no nav bars, no JavaScript, no cookie banners.
+That's the exact crawl-efficiency gain Chrome's Lighthouse documentation describes as the reason the file exists.

-Descriptions are task-oriented.
-"Simulate payments to test your integration" tells an AI exactly what the page solves.
-Compare that to a vague label like "Testing Documentation" — which could mean anything.
+Descriptions are task-oriented: "Simulate payments to test your integration" tells an agent exactly what the page solves.
+Compare that to a vague label like "Testing Documentation," which could mean anything.

-Task-oriented descriptions help LLMs match the right page to the right user query.
+Task-oriented descriptions help an agent match the right page to the right task without guessing.

 You don't need Stripe's scale to use the same principles.
-Here's what to borrow:
+Here's what to borrow, especially if your site has API docs, a knowledge base, or any surface a coding agent might need to parse:

-Organize by user intent, not internal structure: Your CMS might group content by "Blog," "Resources," and "Company."
+Organize by task, not internal structure: Your CMS might group content by "Blog," "Resources," and "Company."

-But your llms.txt should group by what someone is trying to do — learn about your product, compare pricing, integrate with your API, get support.
+But your llms.txt should group by what an agent is trying to do: integrate with your API, look up a config option, find a webhook reference.

 Link to the cleanest version of each page: If you can serve .md versions of your key pages, do it.